ppy/osu-wiki/news/2026/2026-03-17-skin-of-the-year-2025-results.md

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/4.jpg)](https://osu.ppy.sh/community/forums/topics/2045804)

 Just shy of the podium is [星見雅 I Hoshimi Miyabi](https://osu.ppy.sh/community/forums/topics/2045804), created by [Joneto](https://osu.ppy.sh/users/17612176) and finishing 4th with **441** votes.
-Built around the *Zenless Zone Zero* character, the skin fully commits to the game's visual style, reworking its interface elements in a way that feels bold, distinctive, and immediately recognizable.
+Built around the *Zenless Zone Zero* character, the skin fully commits to the game's visual style, reworking its interface elements in a way that feels bold, distinctive, and immediately recognisable.
 It is an ambitious approach, but one that pays off through confident execution and a presentation that stays true to its source throughout.

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/3.jpg)](https://osu.ppy.sh/community/forums/topics/2163489)

 With **487** votes, [VAT!](https://osu.ppy.sh/community/forums/topics/2163489) by [Krizto](https://osu.ppy.sh/users/13474556) takes 3rd place and brings the spirit of the [Vocaloid Appreciation Team](https://www.vat.gg/) straight into osu! skinning.
-Long after earning 2nd place in the [first Skinning Contest](https://osu.ppy.sh/home/news/2021-05-27-skinning-contest-results), Krizto returns with a confident minimalist work that feels both deliberate and instantly recognizable.
+Long after earning 2nd place in the [first Skinning Contest](https://osu.ppy.sh/home/news/2021-05-27-skinning-contest-results), Krizto returns with a confident minimalist work that feels both deliberate and instantly recognisable.

-The skin builds its identity around three primary colours representing official VOCALOID characters—Hatsune Miku, Kagamine Rin/Len, and Megurine Luka—and uses them to light up a dark, concert-like atmosphere.
+The skin builds its identity around three primary colours representing official VOCALOID characters — Hatsune Miku, Kagamine Rin/Len  and Megurine Luka — and uses them to light up a dark, concert-like atmosphere.
 Neon accents, overlapping menu shapes, and carefully chosen animations give the whole presentation a sense of motion without ever overcrowding it.
 Even without relying on the character artwork often associated with VOCALOID-themed creations, VAT! captures the energy of the scene with remarkable clarity.

 ![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/3rd@2x.png)

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/2.jpg)](https://osu.ppy.sh/community/forums/topics/2097901)

-Taking 2nd place with **604** votes is [Blue Archive - Arona & Plana](https://osu.ppy.sh/community/forums/topics/2097901), a *Blue Archive*-inspired skin created by [Kitazaki Hinata](https://osu.ppy.sh/users/27249602).
+Taking 2nd place with **604** votes is [Blue Archive - Arona & Plana](https://osu.ppy.sh/community/forums/topics/2097901), a *Blue Archive*–inspired skin created by [Kitazaki Hinata](https://osu.ppy.sh/users/27249602).
 Built around the game's twin AI OS characters, the skin does an excellent job balancing their contrasting personalities within a presentation that feels both clean and full of life.

 Much of that comes through in the main menu, where character artwork and a desktop-like interface are brought together in a way that feels natural rather than crowded.
 The game's aesthetic extends well beyond that first impression too, appearing throughout the menus and screens not only through the characters and surrounding visuals, but also in smaller touches like the cursor design and dialogue text.
 Altogether, it creates a polished atmosphere that makes Arona and Plana feel less like decorations on the screen and more like they are actively part of the experience.